Cross-view Semantic Segmentation for Sensing Surroundings: EXPERIMENTS

 \subsection{Benchmarks}

-Here we introduce \textbf{two synthetic cross-view datasets}, \emph{House3D cross-view dataset} and \emph{Carla cross-view dataset}, and \textbf{one real-world cross-view dataset}, \emph{nuScenes dataset}.
+Here we introduce \emph{two synthetic cross-view datasets}, \emph{House3D cross-view dataset} and \emph{Carla cross-view dataset}, and \emph{one real-world cross-view dataset}, \emph{nuScenes dataset}.

-\textbf{House3D cross-view dataset.} We build a synthetic indoor-room dataset from House3D environment~\cite{wu2018building}.
-House3D is an interactive graphic environment built on top of the 3D indoor scenes of SUNCG dataset~\cite{song2016ssc}.
-In our experiments, we select 410 scenes in House3D to construct a dataset with cross-view data annotations.
-We refer to this dataset as \emph{House3D Cross-view Dataset}.
-Each data pair contains 8 first-view input images captured from 8 different orientations (with angle $\alpha$ of $0, \frac{\pi}{4}, \frac{\pi}{2}, \frac{3\pi}{4}, \pi, \frac{5\pi}{4}, \frac{3\pi}{2}, \frac{7\pi}{4}$ respectively) at a spatial location of a scene.
+\emph{House3D cross-view dataset.} Each data pair contains 8 first-view input images captured from 8 different orientations with 45 degrees apart.
 Additionally, each data pair comes with the top-down-view semantic mask captured in the ceiling-level height.
 To be complete, we store the input image with multiple modalities including the RGB images, depth maps, and semantic masks.
-In each scene, we sample the data with a 0.5-meter stride over the floor map.
-Here each scene is an independent house with different rooms and objects.
-We split the dataset into training and validation set based on scenes.
 The training set contains 143k data pairs from 342 scenes while the validation set contains 20k data pairs from 68 scenes.